 20.3.3 Leave, Unpaid Education

 The provisions of Article 20.3.1 do not apply to education leave requested for the purpose of commencing or continuing full-time studies toward a University degree, diploma or technical program.
 If granted, such leaves will normally be for up to a maximum of one (1) year, but may be reviewed with the consent of the department head.

 A letter of application must be submitted to the Academic/Administrative Leader at least three (3) months prior to the commencement of the proposed leave.

 20.4 Leave Without Pay

 Leave of absence without pay may be granted to enable a member to spend time away from the University.
 In general, such leaves will be granted, subject to the approval of the department head provided that the work of the department is not unreasonably disrupted.
 Upon written request from the member, the Academic/Administrative Leader or designate will provide written rationale for Leave Without Pay applications that are denied.
 Such leaves may be granted for up to a maximum of one (1) year.
-However, in special circumstances approved by the department head and the Associate Vice-President, Human Resources, an extension of this one-year period may be granted.
+However, in special circumstances approved by the department head and the Associate Vice-President, People and Resources, an extension of this one-year period may be granted.

 Applications must be submitted to the people leader as early as possible, preferably not less than three (3) months prior to the date the leave is to commence.
 This requirement may be waived when short periods of leave are requested or in special circumstances approved by the department head.